EdwardLimJH/Fraud-Hackathon/src/README.md

 ```bash
 python predict_model.py -s "models\<model name.pkl>"
 ```
+### evaluate_model

-3) evaluate_model.py generates evaluation score of the prediction against the ground truth.
+evaluate_model.py generates evaluation score of the prediction against the ground truth.
 Specify the location of the prediction csv file. -yp "models\prediction.csv"

 Run the following code in the same directory to evaluate the model.
 ```bash